qqiang00/Reinforce/reinforce/readme.md

-# Learn reinforcement learning with classic GridWorld and PuckWorld Environments compatitable with Gym library.
+# Learn reinforcement learning with classic GridWorld and PuckWorld Environments compatible with Gym library.
 I wrote several basic classes describing the events occured during an agent's interaction with an environment.
-Also, for RL beginners to better understand how the classic RL algorithms work in discrete observation spaces, I wrote two classic environments:GridWorld and PuckWorld.
-You can copy these two environments into your gym library and just make a little bit of modification to it to use these two environments the same as you use the environments in Gym library.
+Besides, for RL beginners to better understand how the classic RL algorithms work in discrete observation spaces, I wrote two classic environments:GridWorld and PuckWorld.

+You can copy these two environments into your gym library and by just making a few modification, these two environments can be used the same as the embeded environments in Gym.

 Here is the organization of the whole package: